 What is NYSCASA’s mission?
 NYSCASA’s mission is to end all forms of sexual violence and exploitation, and to address the impacts of sexual assault.
 Check Out NYSCASA’s Values

 Why is NYSCASA needed?
 Our community-based rape crisis programs deliver sexual assault crisis intervention and prevention services.
 A lot of other professionals also play a role in responding to sexual assault victims/survivors, preventing sexual violence, and holding perpetrators accountable.
 We work to promote victim services and prevention efforts that are high quality, comprehensive, coordinated, culturally appropriate, and widely accessible.

 What does NYSCASA do?
 NYSCASA strengthens responsive services for all sexual assault victims/survivors and works to increase effective sexual violence prevention efforts.
 NYSCASA accomplishes this by: advocating for/against policies and practices; providing training, consultation, and resources; supporting rape crisis programs with some pass-through funding; and collaborating with a wide variety of colleagues, professionals, and stakeholders.
 Learn More about NYSCASA Projects.

-Is NYSCASA hiring or accepting interns/volunteers?
+Is NYSCASA hiring, accepting interns/volunteers, or seeking Board members?
 NYSCASA is a member-driven, nonprofit organization dedicated to ending sexual violence and all forms of oppression.
 We are looking for candidates who are dedicated to our mission of ending sexual violence while addressing the intersections of oppression and injustice.
-Candidates should have strong communication, organizational, and writing skills.
-All positions will remain open until filled.
 Learn More about Open Positions.